nightscout/trio-docs/docs/usage/concepts/basal-rates.md

 - Effective Autosens adjustments
 - Appropriate algorithm behavior
 - Safe insulin delivery within your physiological needs
+- Accurate safety net is in place when Trio cannot communicate with pump

-Take the time to test and refine your basal rates—they're one of the most important settings for successful automated insulin delivery.
+Take the time to test and refine your basal rates.
+They're one of the most important settings for successful automated insulin delivery.